christoph-frick/factorio-blueprint-tools/resources/docs.md

 - *Tile* : Arrange copies of the blueprint in a grid.
 E.g. take a six electric miner blueprint and tile 15x15 to cover even the biggest resource fields
+- *Split* : Split a large blueprint into tiles to make it easier to place in game
 - *Mirror* : Mirror the blueprint either vertically or horizontally
 - *Upgrade* : Decide what common upgradeable entities (e.g. inserters) to upgrade.
 Also supports downgrading (e.g. you have a great